PyMamba/mamba-framework/README.md

 Known platforms where Mamba runs
 --------------------------------
-There is no reason to believe that Mamba does not run under Microsoft Windows or Mac OS X operating systems but this was not tested and we have no `buildbot slaves` under those operating systems to check it out (any contribution is welcome).
+Altough mamba is hardly tested on GNU/Linux, we don't have full uptime `buildbot slaves` to test it on Windows or Mac OS X (we don't have `buildbot slave` at all).
+Mamba is maintained as most compatible as we can we every operating system but any contribution on this field is really welcome.

 <table>
   <tr>